top of page

 HOW TO GET CONNECTED

-Each local club looking for new members.
-It doesn't matter how long you've been dancing or how young you are!
-If you are interested in joining, please go to the clubs page to find out which region you are in!
+If you're interested in joining a club, please go to the clubs page to find out which region you are in!

 Dance Regions